 For your convenience, here is a list of barefoot approved minimalist slippers & socks that are completely flat, spacious, and still super warm.

-If you’re looking for slippers with a more structured shape, here is a list of barefoot approved options.
+If you’re looking for slippers with more substance to them than socks, here is a list of barefoot approved options.
 I’ve heard reports of great finds at wal-mart and other big box stores, so don’t feel limited to these!
 If you are searching for barefoot slippers on your own be wary of hidden heel wedges underneath the insole (you can often rip them out) and don’t be afraid to say no to slippers that squish your toes.

 - Softstar Shoes – $80-$125 All Softstar products are handmade in house, and they have a variety of slipper options from wool, to sheepskin, to simple leather moccasin.
+The Fireside slipper, shown above is my personal favorite.
+I wear mine every day.
 Use code ANYA for 15% off your first shoe purchase from Softstar!

 - Zeazoo Dingo – $125 These have a rubber outsole and I wear mine as outdoor shoes, but they also can be used as very warm slippers.
 Customers outside the US/Canada can get them from Zeazoo Kids and get 5% off with code

 - Zeazoo Kiwi – $40 Get 5% off with code

 - Manitobah – $70-$150 This indigenous owned brand makes slippers with a good square toe box shape.

 - Glerups – $95

 - Falke Cosyshoes – $40

 - Baabuk Yves – $79